 Within Amsterdam, it is easy to travel quickly by bike, but also by public transport.
-The tram, bus, and metro are a good means of transport to travel throughout the city.
-The infrastructure in Amsterdam is so good that the trams, buses and metros follow each other in quick succession.
+The tram, bus, and metro are good means of transport to travel throughout the city.
+The infrastructure in Amsterdam is so good that the trams, buses, and metros follow each other in quick succession.

 Regular public transport OV-chipcard (personalized)

 Only Dutch students can get free public transport.
 International students can buy a public transport chip card.
 The card is valid for 5 years.

 With this link, you can fill in your details and request a personal chip card (OV-chipkaart).

 - Then you have to upload a personal photo which can be seen on your personal chip card.